TGOS/PleaseFixCocoaPods/README.md

       privK.h --> ../../../XYZ/Pod/privK.h
       privL.h --> ../../../XYZ/Pod/privL.h

-and then add "Pods/Headers/Private/XYZ" to the users header search path, but it serves no meaningful purpose, at least not in a flat header hierarchy.
+and then add `Pods/Headers/Private/XYZ` to the users header search path, *but it serves no meaningful purpose*, at least not in a flat header hierarchy.

 When building the pod itself, the directory `Pods/Headers/Public/XYZ` must be in the system header search paths, otherwise imports like